 But with every order of tacos al pastor, the question I kept asking myself was: is it possible to make tacos al pastor at home in other parts of the world, where Mexican food generally equates to a ghastly chain restaurant selling Tex-Mex burritos and indescribable enchiladas with lashings of horrid, bright orange cheese?

 Given that this is a dish I was now determined to make, I set about doing lots of eating research, I studied recipes, and I asked experts, here in Mexico and back in Austin.
 Everyone agreed that for an authentic Mexican tacos al pastor, the meat needs to be grilled on a vertical spit with the pineapple skewered on top so the juice drips through the meat.
 But I wasn’t deterred!

 I tried a pre-prepared al pastor mix I sourced here in Mexico City.
 I tried marinating a pork loin and other cuts for 48hrs.
 I sliced the pork thinly as if it was going on a vertical spit.
 I grilled it.
 I roasted it.
 I also cooked it in a crock pot on the stove.

 With Lara — who had become just as obsessed with eating it as I had making it — also taste testing, our verdict for a tacos al pastor recipe that doesn’t require a vertical spit is now in.

 Tips to Making our Tacos al Pastor Recipe

-The recipe below gave us the most authentic-tasting tacos al pastor I could come up with without access to a vertical spit.
+The tacos al pastor recipe below gave us the most authentic-tasting tacos al pastor I could come up with without access to a vertical spit.
 Was it as good as some of the fantastic tacos al pastor that we’ve been eating in Mexico and Austin?
 It was very close.

-Is there anything as good as having some after a few drinks in Mexico City?
+Is there anything as good as having tacos al pastor after a few drinks in Mexico City?
 Not a chance!
 But still, here it is so you can try to replicate that feeling at home.

-One final note: some recipes use vinegar.
+One final note: some tacos al pastor recipes use vinegar.
 We don’t need no stinking vinegar.
 There is enough acid from the pineapple, thanks.